argriffing/hpc/README.rst

     chsh -s /bin/bash

-Note that this could cause problems.
+Note that this could cause problems:

-The ``add`` scripts only work with tcsh.
+- The ``add`` scripts only work with tcsh.
-Also, the compute nodes use tcsh.
+- The compute nodes use tcsh.
-The tcsh shell is already configured with a bunch of paths and environment variables required for LSF.
+- The tcsh shell is already configured with a bunch of paths and environment variables required for LSF.

+The shell change does not take effect until you log out and back in again.
+Furthermore, if you log in to the generic login address and it sends you to a different login node, then you will need to chsh again and re-login.

 Startup files
 -------------